Guatemala and Costa Rica are on the agenda

 From there, the group will spend four days in Costa Rica exploring current indigenous communities’ struggles such as land rights and renewable energy production.

 “Costa Rica, in contrast to Guatemala, has chosen a development path that rejects militarism and embraces protection for the environment.
-In 1948, the country chose to disband its army, and invest in the education and healthcare of its population,” said the Rev. Dr. Karla Koll, mission co-worker in Costa Rica.
+In 1948, the country chose to disband its army, and invest in the education and health care of its population,” said the Rev. Dr. Karla Koll, a mission co-worker in Costa Rica.
 “It is considered to be one of the countries of the world with the greatest biodiversity due to the variety of ecosystems contained within a small land area.
 Over 25 percent of its national territory has been set aside as national parks or reserves.”

 Koll says Costa Rica generates almost all of its electricity from renewable resources, while mining and exploration for petroleum are prohibited.
 But despite its commitment on paper to environmental protection, Koll adds that the extensive cultivation of pineapples and African palm, used for biofuels in Europe, require intensive use of agrochemicals.